Mask resistance softens in Kansas as coronavirus cases soar

 “I don’t want to be on the wrong side of history when it goes down and says we did nothing,” Barton County Commissioner Jennifer Schartz said.

-“But I think that if we stand firm and say we think this is the right thing, that those people who may be teetering one the line, ‘should I or shouldn’t I?’
-I think that they will be law abiding citizens who go ahead and do the right thing,” she said.
+“But I think that if we stand firm and say we think this is the right thing, that those people who may be teetering on the line, ‘should I or shouldn’t I?’
+I think that they will be law-abiding citizens who go ahead and do the right thing,” she said.

 Large hospitals have been filling up, leaving thinly staffed critical access hospitals in rural parts of the state with few transfer options for their sickest patients.